matter-labs/era-contracts/docs/upgrade_history/gateway_upgrade/upgrade_process.md

 It is preferrable that all the steps above are executed in a multicall for greater convenience, though it is not mandatory.

-This upgrade a lot of new chain parameters and so these should be managed carefully.
-(FIXME: link)
+This upgrade adds a lot of new chain parameters and so these [should be managed carefully](../../chain_management/admin_role.md).

 ### Upgrade flow in contracts